 Need a good starting point to find the best King Cake in New Orleans?
 Here’s some must-try options for you to enjoy!

-A bite of Manny Randazzo’s king cake is an essential part of the Mardi Gras experience!
+A bite of Manny Randazzo’s king cake is an essential part of the Mardi Gras experience – if you’re lucky enough to snag one!

 This French bakery on New Orleans’ charming Magazine Street is the perfect spot to pick up a delicious King Cake.
 Well-known and popular year-round for their croissants and pastries, they offer traditional cakes alongside cinnamon, strawberry, almond, and pretzel flavors during Carnival.